-check whether the issuer (1) filed all reports required to be filed by Section 13 period that the registrant was required to file such reports), and (2) has been sures $\boxtimes$ No $\square$ ndicate by check mark whether the registrant has submitted electronically and submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this egistrant was required to submit and post such files) Yes $\boxtimes$ No $\square$ 7 37 3 ndicate by check mark whether the registrant is a large accelerated filer, an ac eccelerated filer, a non-accelerated filer, or a small reporting company.
-Large accelerated filer $\square$ Accelerated filer Non- accelerated filer Small reporting company ⊠ ndicate by a check mark whether the registrant is a shell company (as defined l in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 8, 2014 12,025,704 shares of common stock, \$.001 par value per r share, of the issuer were outstanding.
+Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15 (d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes No I ndicate by check mark whether the registrant has submitted electronically and posted on its Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files) Yes No I ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.

+Large accelerated filer Accelerated filer Small reporting company x

+Indicate by a check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+As of November 14, 2014, there were 11,999,454 shares of common stock, \$.001 par value per share, of the issuer outstanding.